Gateway-controlled lookups

 YouTube data calls are intended to route through the shared gateway with cache, quota, diagnostics, and safety controls rather than through isolated page logic.

-Learn how Hackemist describes public YouTube API-backed results, cache-aware lookups, quota limits, unavailable data, and gateway-controlled requests.
+Learn how Hackemist explains public YouTube results, unavailable data, estimate limits, and user-friendly report wording.

 YouTube data calls are intended to route through the shared gateway with cache, quota, diagnostics, and safety controls rather than through isolated page logic.